canonical/content-cache-k8s-operator/README.md

 # Content Cache Operator

-A Juju charm deploying and managing a content cache.
+A Juju charm for deploying and managing a content cache.

 ## Overview

-A content-caching service, built on top of [Nginx](https://www.nginx.com/) configurable to cache any http or https web site.
+A service for caching content, built on top of [Nginx](https://www.nginx.com/) configurable to cache any http or https web site.
 Tuning options include cache storage size, maximum request size to cache and cache validity duration.

-The content-cache service was developed to provide front-end caching for services run by Canonical's IS team, and to reduce the need for third-party CDNs by providing high-bandwidth access to web sites via this caching front-end.
+This service was developed to provide front-end caching for web sites run by Canonical's IS team, and to reduce the need for third-party CDNs by providing high-bandwidth access to web sites via this caching front-end.
 Currently used for a number of services including [the Snap Store](https://snapcraft.io/store), the majority of Canonical's web properties including [ubuntu.com](https://ubuntu.com) and [canonical.com](https://canonical.com), and [Ubuntu Extended Security Maintenance](https://ubuntu.com/security/esm).